 3. Choose appropriate footwear.
 This includes the right socks and the right shoes for your activity.
 Cold feet make for an unhappy athlete.
 Some awesome options for footwear include SmartWool and Fox River, among others.
 If you’ll be in sub-zero temps for longer than a short burst, consider adding a base layer (sock liner) for your feet as well.
 Which leads me to my next point…

 4. Don’t forget a protective layer for your hands!
 My friend is on a desperate hunt for a running glove/mitten combo.
 These are superb inventions for driving, too.
-But if you don’t have access to the glove/mitten combo, consider using a liner glove for milder temperatures, a mitten for cooler temperatures, and the liner and mitten together for sub-zero days.
+But if you don’t have access to the glove/mitten combo, consider using a liner glove (like half finger knit glove) for milder temperatures, a mitten for cooler temperatures, and the liner and mitten together for sub-zero days.
+These gloves not only help to keep yourself warm, but also absorbs the sweat which is accumulated underneath.

 5. Keep your head and ears warm.
 Ah, the head and ears — possibly the most important and often overlooked parts of our bodies.
 It’s an old wives tale that we lose 80% of our body heat out of our heads, but heat is heat nonetheless.
 Our ears can be affected by the cold just as easily, if not more so, than our fingers and toes.
 Be sure to wear some protective head gear.
 A hat, headband, or ear warmer will suffice.